-'''

-};

 // This copies/extends the members of the 'CustomLogger' into

 'CustomServer'

 .extend(CustomServer.prototype, Logger);

 return CustomServer;

 }(logger));

-'''

-'''

-(new Server()).init(); //Initializing Server...
+(new Server()).init(); //Initializing Server... '''

-'''

-In this example, we are using .extend from Underscore.js - we discussed this function in the previous chapter.
+In this example, we are using .extend from Underscore.js-we discussed this function in the previous chapter.
 This function is used to copy all the properties from the source (Logger) to the destination (CustomServer.prototype).
 As you can observe in this example, we are creating a shared CustomLogger object that is intended to be used by any object instance needing its functionality.
-One such object is CustomServer - in its init() method, we call this custom logger's log() method.
+One such object is CustomServer-in its init() method, we call this custom logger's log() method.
 This method is available to CustomServer because we are extending CustomLogger via Underscore's extend().
 We are dynamically adding functionality of a mixin to the consumer object.
 It is important to understand the distinction between mixins and inheritance.
 When you have shared functionality across multiple objects and class hierarchies, you can use mixins.
-If you have shared functionality along a single class hierarchy, you do not want this to happen, you can use mixins.
+If you have shared functionality along a single class hierarchy, you can use inheritance.
+In prototypical inheritance, when you inherit from a prototype, any change to the prototype affects everything that inherits the prototype.
+If you do not want this to happen, you can use mixins.